2715 RT 44, Millbrook NY, 12545

 Description: Is typically the most sought-after evergreen.
 Forms a medium to large (30-60’) pyramid shaped tree.
 Evergreen needles are long, stiff and very sharp.
 Good natural screen and produces light brown 2 -4” cones.
 Often grown in parks and gardens.

-Uses: Aside from a nice Christmas tree, this tree can be used as screen.
+Uses: Aside from a nice Christmas tree, this tree can be used as a screen.

 Conservation practices: C, H, T